FrozenBerrys/pong/README.md

 - Limited movement, only moves diagonally (hypotenuse of a 1 by 1 square)
 - Figure out more updateable and INTELLIGENT artificial INTELLIGENCE if you can even call it that in this version
 - When the pong meets a racket's top or bottom side, it does an awkward movement

+# Controls

+In 2 Player the keys are W, S & UP, DOWN respectively P to Pause the game (don't tell your opponents)